-Responses for the statement "I learnt things during the VFT that I would not have learnt on a normal fieldtrip" were diverse.
-The Utah 2020 VFT perceptions were predominately positive with 66.7% of students scoring between 4 and 5, and 33.3% were neutral, with no students disagreeing.
-The Pyrenees 2020 VFT presented a larger IQR range of 2-5, 34.8% of students agreed, 30.4% were neutral, and 34.8% of students disagreed.
-The Utah 2021 VFT also offered a large IQR range of 2.5 to 5, 57.9% of students agreed, 15.8% were neutral, and 26.3% of students disagreed.
+Responses for the statement "I learnt things during the VFT that I would not have learnt on a normal field trip" were diverse.
+The Utah 2020 VFT perceptions were predominately positive with 66.7 % of students scoring between 4 and 5 and 33.3 % were neutral, with no students disagreeing.
+The Pyrenees 2020 VFT presented a larger IQR range of 2-5; there 34.8 % of students agreed, 30.4 % were neutral and 34.8 % of students disagreed.
+The Utah 2021 VFT also offered a large IQR range of 2.5 to 5; there 57.9 % of students agreed, 15.8 % were neutral and 26.3 % of students disagreed.

-With the statement "I think VFTs are better than normal fieldtrips" (figure 8l) there was a broad, predominately negative response with IQRs spanning 2-3 and 1-3, most did not agree that VFTs were better.
-When asked if they would rather be in Utah/Pyrenees all IQRs fell at 5 (figure 8m), with medians falling between 4.6-4.8.
-An average of 92.4% of students would rather be in the field, although there were some outliers.
-Within the free text individuals who preferred the VFT stated cost of fieldwork and accessibility as the main reasons for their scores.
+With the statement "I think VFTs are better than normal field trips" (Fig. 81), there was a broad, predominately negative response with IQRs spanning 2-3 and 1-3, most did not agree that VFTs were better.
+When asked if they would rather be in Utah/Pyrenees, all IQRs fell at 5 (Fig. 8m), with medians falling between 4.6 and 4.8.
+An average of 92.4 % of students would rather be in the field, although there were some outliers.
+Within the free-text comments, individuals who preferred the VFT stated cost of fieldwork and accessibility as the main reasons for their scores.

-7.5 Individual Days
+7.6 Individual days

-Each VFT day was listed across all three VFTs and students were asked to score the statements I learnt a lot from this day, and I enjoyed this day.
-For assessed days they were asked if the exercise worked well.
+Each VFT day was listed across all three VFTs and students were asked to score the statements "I learnt a lot from this day" and "I enjoyed this day".
+For assessed days, they were asked if the "exercise worked well".

-7.5.1 Results for Utah 2020 VFT
+7.6.1 Results for Utah 2020 VFT

-Both for learning and enjoyment this VFT was scored positively and consistently by participants (figure 10 a and b).
-Ten of the days IQRs fell between 4-5 for learning, with day 11 as the exception with an IQR between 4-4.75.
+Both for learning and enjoyment this VFT was scored positively and consistently by participants (Fig. 10 a and b).
+Ten of the day's IQRs fell between 4 and 5 for learning, with day 11 as the exception with an IQR between 4 and 4.75.
 Enjoyment IQRs were a consistent 4-5.
-The average positive response across all days of this VFT was a 94.6% for learning and 90.3% for enjoyment.
+The average positive response across all days of this VFT was a 94.6 % for learning and 90.3 % for enjoyment.

-7.5.2 Results for Pyrenees 2020 VFT
+7.6.2 Results for Pyrenees 2020 VFT

 This VFT presented a higher range and day-to-day variation.
-Days 1-2 IQRs sit between 3-5 for learning, with the full range of scores represented (figure 10c).
-For enjoyment, day 1 scored higher than learning (figure 10d) with an IQR of 3.75-5, whereas day 2 was consistent with the learning IQR.
+Days 1-2 IQRs sit between 3 and 5 for learning, with the full range of scores represented (Fig. 10c).
+For enjoyment, day 1 scored higher than learning (Fig. 10d) with an IQR of 3.75-5, whereas day 2 was consistent with the learning IQR.
 Students were more positive about day 3-4 with IQRs for both increasing to 4-5 for learning.
 Enjoyment peaked on day 3 with an IQR of 4.5-5.
-Overall, the average positive response for the Pyrenees VFT for learning was 79.35% and 80.29 for enjoyment.
+Overall, the average positive responses for the Pyrenees VFT for learning and enjoyment were 79.35 % and 80.29 %, respectively.